New England Pats give flight to China's vaccine diplomacy - WTMJ

 The “Pats Plane” was greeted upon arrival in San Salvador early Wednesday, just after midnight, by China’s top diplomat to the tiny Central American country.

+The team says it had been aware of the flight but didn’t arrange it – that was done by a company that leases out the plane when the Patriots aren’t using it

-While the Boeing 767 was emblazoned with the six-time Super Bowl champions’ red, white and blue logo, the cargo bay opened to offload a huge crate bearing Chinese script.
+While the Boeing 767 — emblazoned with the six-time Super Bowl champions’ red, white and blue logo — drew much of the local and international media attention, when the cargo bay opened to offload a huge crate bearing Chinese script.
 Ambassador Ou Jianhong said China “would always be a friend and partner” of El Salvador.

 Her comments were a not-so-subtle dig at the Biden administration, which in recent weeks has slammed President Nayib Bukele over the removal of several Supreme Court magistrates and a top prosecutor, which it warned undermines El Salvador’s democracy.